-In a recent briefing we were providing for a customer, the CIO cut to the chase with one question: "Are you saying that my Java (or .NET) applications can simply exchange data with the mainframe, without migration and conversions, and without my Java guys learning the mainframe?"
+In a recent briefing we were providing for a customer, the CIO cut to the chase with one question, "Are you saying that my Java and .NET applications can simply exchange data with the mainframe, without migration and conversions, and without my Java guys learning the mainframe?"
 Beautifully said-the answer is yes.

 Now XML implementations don't happen by magic; you don't just "install" XML and suddenly everything is interchangeable.
-But if your IT department is still discussing or actively involved in yet another platform/ data migration or application rewrite without fully giving the XML and Web Services capabilities careful consideration, chances are critical time is being spent and enormous dollars are being wasted.
+But if your IT department is still discussing or actively involved in yet another platform or data migration without fully giving the XML and Web Services capabilities careful consideration, chances are critical time is being spent and enormous amounts of dollars are being wasted, only to be repeated again for the next platform or application.

-The point here is to make sure executives everywhere are taking their IT management to task to ensure they fully understand the potential and exhaust the possibilities at least in theory of XML and Web Services before embarking on another approach.
+The point here is to ensure that executives take their IT management to task to make sure they fully understand the potential, and exhaust the possibilities (at least in theory) of XML and Web Services before embarking on any other approach.
 Being uninformed isn't an excuse.

 Zamenhof had a beautiful vision to fundamentally change the world for altruistic reasons that are easy to agree with.
 It's even inherent in the word he chose for its name; the word Esperanto translated to English means "hopeful."
-Martin Luther King Jr. left us with yet another of his inspiring thoughts: "We must accept finite disappointment, but never lose infinite hope."
-There's hope yet for this data confusion.
+Martin Luther King Jr. left us with yet another of his inspiring thoughts, "We must accept finite disappointment, but never lose infinite hope."
+There's hope for this data confusion yet.